Maxymillion/simple-zoom/README.md

 # Simple Font-size Controls
 An Obsidian plugin which adds control over the font-size of the (Markdown/Live/Preview) Editor.
 What does it do?
 Well, you can increase/decrease the font-size from the editor (without changing the font-size of the whole Obsidian application).

 From time to time I want to give my eyes some rest by increasing the font-size.
 But the standard controls increase the UI elements their size, which I find quite frustrating.
-I've set the hotkeys to `CMD=` and `CMD-` and it works like a charm.
+I've set the hotkeys to `CMD/CTRL` + `=` and `CMD/CTRL` + `-` and it works like a charm.

 ## Installation
 Install **Simple font-size controls** from the Community Plugins in Obsidian.
 When installed (and enabled) you'll be able to setup your hotkeys and change the base font-size settings.